 The free version of Teams offers 2GB of storage per user and 10GB total shared storage for a team.
 Office 365 users, however, get 1TB of online storage for the entire business and zero message history limits.

-User feedback: What people say about Slack vs. Microsoft Teams
+User feedback: what people say about Slack vs. Microsoft Teams

-All of the info we’ve covered so far is helpful, but sometimes it’s nice to hear from actual users and to get some insight from people who’ve been able to get hands on with the tools.
+All of the info we’ve covered so far is helpful, but sometimes it’s nice to hear from actual users and to get some insight from people who’ve been able to get hands on with the team messaging tools.
 Here’s what a few different people had to say.

 “Both are good in different ways.
 For most companies, it’s probably more a question of what other apps they use and how those interact with Teams/Slack.” -John Yarbrough, Sr. Director of Communications for Lifesize